 Greig City Academy

 Our programme of non-financial giving includes an annual mentoring café, bespoke mentoring, and careers talks.
-In February 2020, we held our seventh annual mentoring café at the Academy.
-Our team of mentors represented a wide range of careers including engineering, law, medicine, and the RAF.
+Our team of mentors represent a wide range of careers including engineering, law, medicine and the RAF.

-Our support to Halley Academy, a secondary and sixth form academy, began in 2016.
-Formerly Corelli College, the school was officially renamed the Halley Academy in March 2018 and became part of the Leigh Academies Trust (LAT).
+Our support to The Halley Academy, a secondary and sixth form academy, began in 2016.
+Formerly Corelli College, the school was officially renamed the The Halley Academy in March 2018 and became part of the Leigh Academies Trust (LAT).
 We have worked closely with the Academy and the Trust to develop a programme of non-financial giving which is expanding rapidly.
 Summer 2021 saw the culmination of our joint investment with the Leigh Academy Trust to create the Tallow Chandlers’ Engineering and Design Centre at the school, which was officially opened by the Master, Mr Peter Cazalet, on 6th July 2021.

 Our grant supports STEM enrichment activities, revision resources, intervention programmes (such as weekends away for intensive student tuition), as well as various workshops delivered by youth charities.
 The Company also participates in a STEM Business Mentoring Programme, a scheme designed to raise aspirations and guide students to successful career destinations.
 Members are trained as STEM mentors and assigned a student mentee to work with throughout the academic year.
 Some of our mentors have organised work experience days in their own workplaces, which has been invaluable for the students.

 We also support different careers activities including a ‘Student Question Time’ event where members participate as panellists and are quizzed about their career journeys.
 In 2019, students from the Social Action Group visited the Hall to chair a meeting about their work with members of the Company, and sixth form students also visited to take part in mock interviews.

 Cubitt Town Primary School